songweizhi/Tax4Fun2_short_tutorial/README.md

-Tax4Fun2
+Tax4Fun2: prediction of habitat-specific functional profiles and functional redundancy based on 16S rRNA gene sequences
 ---

-+ [Tax4Fun2](https://doi.org/10.1186/s40793-020-00358-7) was developed by Dr Bernd Wemheuer (the corresponding author).
-This is only a short tutorial on how Tax4Fun2 can be installed and executed.
++ Tax4Fun2 was developed by Wemheuer et al. (2020) (https://doi.org/10.1186/s40793-020-00358-7).
+This is only a short tutorial on how Tax4Fun2 can be installed and executed for functional prediction.
 + I am a former colleague of the Tax4Fun2 developers, this tutorial was prepared with the hope that it would be helpful.
-Suggestions on this tutorial can be posted on the [issue page](https://github.com/songweizhi/Tax4Fun2_short_tutorial/issues)
+Suggestions can be posted on the [issue page](https://github.com/songweizhi/Tax4Fun2_short_tutorial/issues).

 Installation